OneDeadKey/arsenik/README.md

 layer.

 It also has:

 - super-comfortable <kbd>Tab</kbd> and <kbd>Shift</kbd>-<kbd>Tab</kbd>
-- mouse emulation: previous / next and mouse scroll
+- mouse emulation: previous/next and mouse scroll

 ![Vim navigation layer on a 33-key keyboard](./img/vim_navigation.svg)

-This <kbd>Navigation</kbd> layer has a few empty slots on purpose, so you can add our own keys or layers.
+This <kbd>Navigation</kbd> layer has a few empty slots on purpose, so you can add your own keys or layers.

 <kbd>NumPad</kbd> and <kbd>Fn</kbd> lock these layers: they remain active
 without holding the key until escaped with <kbd>Alt</kbd> or <kbd>AltGr</kbd>.